These cars were produced for 20 years, but this could be the nicest one around.

 Speaking of GM components, this Avanti II is packing a 5.0-liter V8 and 700R4 automatic transmission sourced from the Camaro Z28 of that era.
 The Avanti's 190-horsepower was impressive for that era, but it was less than the 300-hp 327 cubic-inch V8 the Avanti II was initially built with 20 years earlier.

-If you're in the market for a cool-looking classic to add to your collection, this low-mileage Avanti II is up for sale through Art & Speed for $28,900.
-Contact them today for more info on this unique piece of American automotive history or any of the other classic and collector cars they have for sale.
+If you're in the market for a cool-looking classic to add to your collection, this low-mileage Avanti II is the perfect car.
+Art & Speed has this Avanti listed for $28,900, so contact them today for more info on this unique piece of American automotive history or any of the other classic and collector cars they have for sale.